 The terminology is explained very well by Cambridge in Colours: “The term posterization is used because it can influence your photo similar to how the colors may look in a mass-produced poster, where the print process uses a limited number of color inks.”

-Posterization occurs when you try to stretch the histogram too much attempting to increase the contrast.
+Posterization occurs when you stretch the histogram too much during tonal adjustment.
 The histogram of a posterized image has multiple spikes that make it looks like a comb.

 How about the image?
 The effect is more visible in area where there is a smooth tonal gradation, such as the sky.
-When it’s posterized, the smooth transition from lighter to a darker color turns into bands of colors.
+When it’s posterized, the smooth transition from lighter to a darker tones becomes bands of colors.

 Using Histogram To Guide Editing

 Besides providing visual information on exposure, histogram can also guide you in image post-processing.

 I used to judge how well an edited image looks on my computer screen.
 Later I realized it was a big mistake because the brightness of my computer screen changes constantly and therefore not objective and totally unreliable.

 Then, I gradually started observing the histogram while applying adjustments at the same time.
 It’s interesting to see how different adjustments shift the histogram in different ways.

 For example, if I want to make an image brighter, I can adjust Exposure or Whites.
 In regardless of what I choose, I watch the histogram as I move the adjustment slider until the graph is in the whites zone but without hitting the extreme right of the histogram to cause clipping.

 This is particularly useful when I’m creating black and white images because I often want the image to have a complete full range of tones.